flux-framework/dyad/README.md

 - `pydyad`: The main Python package providing access to DYAD functionality
 - `bindings.py`: Direct ctypes bindings to the C library
-- `ollama_integration.py`: Integration with Ollama for AI model interactions
-- CLI and GUI tools for interacting with Ollama models

-## AI Integration

-The DYAD App includes integration with Ollama for running local AI models:

-- CLI interface (`ollama_cli.py`) for command-line interaction with models
-- GUI interface (`ollama_gui.py`) for graphical interaction with models
-- Support for models like `phi3`, `llama3.2`, `deepseek-coder`, and `codellama`

 For detailed documentation, please see [DOCUMENTATION.md](DOCUMENTATION.md).